Impact Acquire SDK C++

 Impact Acquire internally makes massive use of various techniques to improve the overall processing performance.
 One of these techniques is OpenMP (https://en.wikipedia.org/wiki/OpenMP) for distributing the load caused by the image processing algorithms described by this chapter.
 Usually the OpenMP runtime chooses acceptable default parameters for these tasks but sometimes or on some platforms manual adjustment might become necessary.

-Depending on the compiler used to build Impact Acquire and the version of the OpenMP specification implemented by this compiler it is either possible to define a maximum thread count for each individual driver instance (Linux) or a fixed value used by the whole process an application is running in (Windows).
+Depending on the compiler used to build Impact Acquire and the version of the OpenMP specification implemented by this compiler it is either possible to define a maximum thread count for each individual device driver instance (Linux) or a fixed value used by the whole process an application is running in (Windows).
 In the latter case Impact Acquire will not offer any API function to configure the thread count.
 Instead this can either be achieved by setting the environment variable OMP_NUM_THREADS before using any OpenMP features or by calling the function omp_set_num_threads anywhere in the code.
 The maximum size of the thread pool will adjust afterwards.
 The runtime might still decide to use less threads but never more!

 In case a newer version of the OpenMP specification was supported by the compiler Impact Acquire will offer the property

-This property can be used to adjust the maximum number of threads that will be used for image processing by THIS DRIVER INSTANCE.
+This property can be used to adjust the maximum number of threads that will be used for image processing by THIS DEVICE DRIVER INSTANCE.
 To see the effect of increasing the number of threads please have a look at the following screenshot made with ImpactControlCenter:

 This picture was taken on a systems with 8 CPUs (4 physical cores with Hyper-Threading enabled).
 It can be seen that the performance gain is getting smaller and smaller when adding more threads.
 The total CPU load however increases proportionally, so even if the speed gain between 4 and 8 CPUs is just about 10-15 percent the CPU load will almost double.
 It therefore is not always wise to set this value to the maximum.
-A driver supporting the feature will initialize this value to half the number of CPUs.
+A library supporting the feature will initialize this value to half the number of CPUs.

 Pixel Formats Supported By The Individual Filters